 Support the Recovery Support Service manager to communicate and develop the Recovery support strategy across the organisation.

-Support your team to meet and record effectively any identified contractual targets and KPIs ie fundraising targets, organisational targets, commissioned targets and those in the Recovery Support strategy.
+Support your team to meet and record effectively any identified contractual targets and KPIs from various sources ie fundraising targets, organisational targets, commissioned targets and those in the Recovery Support strategy.

 Work alongside the research department to ensure that outcomes are recorded and communicated effectively with relevant funders and stakeholders.